ChaitanyaChavan77/DC5/README.md

-# Vehicle detection using YOLOv5 Model and Kaggle dataset
+# Vehicle detection using YOLOv5 Model and Car dataset